NoteProtocol/scrypt-core/README.md

 [![Build Status](https://travis-ci.com/sCrypt-Inc/scryptlib.svg?branch=master)](https://travis-ci.com/sCrypt-Inc/scryptlib)

-You can install `scryptlib` in your project as below:
+You can install `scrypt-core` in your project as below:

 ```
-$ npm install scryptlib
+$ npm install scrypt-core
 ```

 A smart contract is compiled to a locking script template.
 A contract function call is transformed to an unlocking script.
 Developers are responsible for setting the locking and unlocking scripts of a transaction properly before sending it to the Bitcoin network.
 This may include some actions described below: